Leidschendam: Economy

 In terms of percentage of population, the main economic activities are real estate and commercial services, retail and hotel/restaurants, medical care, transportation and communication, and government.
 In 2002, the unemployment rate was 13.1%.

-A large, semi-covered, shopping area, Leidsenhage, exists near the border with Voorburg.
-Leidsenhage contains a large number of retailers, including large chains such as Albert Heijn, Vroom & Dreesmann, and C&A, as well as medium and smaller-sized shops and restaurants.
+A large, covered, shopping area, Westfield Mall Of The Netherlands, exists near the border with Voorburg.
+Mall of the Netherlands contains a large number of retailers, including large chains such as Albert Heijn, Jumbo, and C&A, as well as medium and smaller-sized shops and restaurants.
 Drawing large numbers of people, the area is a focal point of road and rail traffic in the area.
-In 2020, the Mall of the Netherlands will be opened in Leidschendam.
 Leidschendam also hosts the headquarters of Fugro, a multinational company providing geotechnical and surveying services.

-Leidschendam hosted the main office of the country's secret service, the AIVD, which is an integral part of the Dutch Ministry of the Interior, before the office moved to Zoetermeer in 2007.
-The building now hosts the UN Special Tribunal for Lebanon to try those suspected of assassinating former Lebanese Prime Minister Rafik Hariri.
+Leidschendam hosted the main office of the country's intelligence service, the AIVD, which is an integral part of the Dutch Ministry of the Interior, before the office moved to Zoetermeer in 2007.
+The building then hosted the UN Special Tribunal for Lebanon to try those suspected of assassinating former Lebanese Prime Minister Rafik Hariri.
 Voorburg hosted CBS "Centraal Bureau voor de Statistieken" Statistics Netherlands, the Dutch census office until mid 2008 when it moved to a new office in The Hague – Leidschenveen.